php-fig/fig-standards/proposed/http-client/http-client.md

 ## Specification

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-When there is an error during sending the request, network or the response an exception should be thrown.
+When there is an error during sending the request or an error with network an exception should be thrown.

+An implementing library MUST implement `Psr\Http\Client\Exception` for each exception it throws.
+It SHOULD implement exceptions for `Psr\Http\Client\Exception\NetworkException` and `Psr\Http\Client\Exception\RequestException`.

 ## Goal